tomribaroff/An-exploration-of-Text-Recognition-and-OCR-for-DVD-Cases/README.md

 This project completes the UDA course in Year 2 of the Machine Learning Masters at Imperial College London.

-Files induced are as follows:
+Files included are as follows:

   1 - UDA_FinalProject_02154056.pdf - A report detailing all the work in layman's terms